 Introduce children to the magic of art and literature in an intimate, house-museum setting.
 Storytime Tours are a fun and interactive activity featuring stories related to themes highlighted in the Rienzi Collection.
 Admission is free.
 Reservations are recommended, but drop-ins are welcome.
 Call 713.639.7800 for more information.
 Recommended ages: 3+

 Summer Family Art Workshops

 Families come together to create art, write stories and poems, and watch performances inspired by the Rienzi Collection.
+Reservations open on May 1, 2014.
 Admission is free, but space is limited.
 Call 713.639.7800 for information.
-Recommended ages: 4+
+Recommended ages: 4+.

 Special Topic Tours

 Relax and see Rienzi and its gardens at twilight.
 Enjoy light hors d'oeuvres, wine, and live music.
 Docents are stationed throughout the house to greet guests and to interpret the collection.
 Tickets available at the door and in advance at 713.639.7800.
 Admission is $12 for MFAH Members and $15 for nonmembers.

 Discover Rienzi's porcelain splendors.
 This tour introduces you to the inspiring development of "white gold" in Europe during the 18th century.
 Explore the monarchs and vibrant commercial markets that fed the rise of the extraordinary porcelain creations at Meissen, Sèvres, and Worcester.
 Fueled by rivalry and scientific innovation, these masterpieces reveal the increasing standards of patrons, the diverse function of wares, and the exquisite skill of Europe's modelers, painters, and gilders.
 Check mfah.org/calendar for dates and times.